 It’s important to consider how the five senses can be leveraged to pacify the Pitta dosha.

-Taste is a very important way to pacify the Pitta dosha.
+- Pitta Tastes: Taste is a very important way to pacify the doshas.
 The tastes that balance Pitta are sweet, bitter and astringent.
 Be sure to pick foods and produce that favor these tastes.
 For example, purple grapes are better than sour green grapes for pacifying the Pitta dosha.

 If you’re feeling the effects of too much Pitta, consider the following Pitta remedies: